ivy-llc/ivy/docs/overview/deep_dive/building_the_docs_pipline.rst

 the stub file, this directive will become invalid, because sphinx include the stub file by substitution.

-Let's say you have a file called ``index.rst`` which has this in it:
+Let's assume you have a file called ``index.rst`` which has this in it:

 .. code-block:: rst